-SHAREHOLDER PROPOSALS

-Shareholder proposals intended to be presented at the 1998 Annual Meeting of Shareholders must be received by the Company not later than November , 1997, to be considered for inclusion in the proxy materials relating to that meeting.
-Proposals of shareholders should be addressed to the attention of Secretary, 2801 East Beltline NE, Grand Rapids, Michigan 49505.
+SHAREHOLDER PROPOSALS.
+Shareholder proposals intended to be presented at the 2000 Annual Meeting of Shareholders must be received by the Company no later than November 18, 1999, to be considered for inclusion in the proxy materials relating to that meeting.
+Proposals of shareholders should be addressed to the attention of Secretary, 2801 East Beltline NE, Grand Rapids, Michigan 49525.
+If the Company receives notice of a shareholder proposal after February 8, 2000, the persons named as proxies for the 2000 Annual Meeting of Shareholders will have discretionary voting authority to vote on that proposal at the meeting.